Macrofacet Theory for Gaussian Process Statistical Surfaces: BACKGROUND AND OVERVIEW

 \section{BACKGROUND AND OVERVIEW}

-In this section, we introduce the background knowledge of Gaussian processes, microfacet and microflake theories, and give an overview of our proposed macrofacet theory to connect them.
+In this section, we introduce the background knowledge of Gaussian processes, microfacet theory, and give an overview of our proposed macrofacet theory.
 The notations that will be used throughout our paper are listed in Table~\ref{tab:notations}.